You are here

 Clinical onset

-The usual presentation is with a painless mass involving one testicle.
-Other manifestations may be: a dull ache or heavy sensation in the lower abdomen, perianal area, or scrotum; acute testicular pain; or manifestations of metastatic disease.
+Testicular cancer can often involve the presentation of a painless lump or enlargement in one testicle.
+Other symptoms may include a dull ache or heavy sensation in the lower abdomen, groin or scrotum.
+There may also be manifestations of metastatic disease.

 Clinical worsening

 The only SOP worsening factor is for inability to obtain appropriate clinical management.
 The condition is one of the most curable of solid organ cancers, with a five year survival rate of over 95%.
-Prompt diagnosis and treatment provide the best opportunity for cure.
+Even in advanced cases, the survival rate is generally over 70%.
+In those with early-stage of the disease, the survival rate approaches 99%.
+As with all malignancies, prompt diagnosis and treatment provide the best opportunity for cure.